 - The Hong Kong land lease reform, the real estate market and the financial industry. in (ed.)
 The Hong Kong land lease reform, the real estate market and the financial industry Hong Kong : Community Development Initiative .
 (2011)

-I currently teach two BA modules (POL2038 International Political Economy, POL3063 Case Studies in Globalisation, POL 3072 States and Markets) and one MA module (POL M015 Key Issues in International Politics and POLM019 International Political Economy).
+I currently teach three BA modules (POL2038 International Political Economy, POL3063 Case Studies in Globalisation, POL 3072 States and Markets) and two MA module (POL M015 Key Issues in International Politics and POLM019 International Political Economy).